joeyday/glideguide.blog/_posts/2025-02-17-glidequery-perks-part-3.md

 In the GlideRecord example, we first instantiate an object and assign it to a variable.
 From that point on we call methods on the object that cause the object to change.
 We don't have to assign the output of those method calls to any new variable, because each time we add a new query the object itself changes.
 When we execute the query the object changes again, and each time we iterate to the next record the object changes yet again.
 And the whole time it remains assigned to the same variable name.

-These changes in the object are sometimes referred to as mutations or side effects, and it's considered a best practice by some to avoid them.
+These changes in the object are sometimes called mutations or side effects, and some consider it a best practice to avoid them.
 But aren't variables meant to vary?
 After all, it's right there in the name "variable".
 What's really wrong with allowing the GlideRecord object to mutate like this?
 We saw one extreme (and thankfully uncommon) example in [Part 0](/2023/01/30/glidequery-perks-part-0.html) and [Part 2](/2024/09/07/glidequery-perks-part-2.html) where mutation due to the `next` method caused undesirable behavior, but are there other drawbacks?

 ## GlideQuery objects are immutable

 In functional programming there is a design pattern called a pure function.
 Pure functions always produce the same output given the same input and have no observable side effects.
-With very few exceptions, the methods involved in using GlideQuery are all pure functions.
-Each time you call one of the methods, instead of mutating the object, the method leaves the original object unchanged and returns a new object that's like the old object but with the new step applied.
+All GlideQuery objects are immutable, meaning there's no way to change them after they're created.
+When you call any method on the GlideQuery, instead of mutating the object, the method leaves the original object unchanged and returns a new object that's like the old one but with the new step applied.

 This is cumbersome, but it helps to see what's really going on if we rewrite the GlideQuery example above like this: